gstephan30/gstephan30/README.md

 Hi 👋, I am Stephan.

 What I do?
 I solve problems using **data**!
 Currently, I work as a _data scientist_ in epidemiology, developing business intelligence solutions (e.g. KPI dashboards) for internal and external stakeholders, as well as developing data-related products (web-based platforms).
-I received my PhD in Computer Science at the University of Melbourne and could get a lot experience about data related products during this time within the Melbourne eResearch Group.
+I received my PhD in Computer Science at the University of Melbourne and could get a lot experience in data analysis/data profiling within the Melbourne eResearch Group.

 Teaching and holding talks is my second passion.
 I am teaching machine learning and I do love to visualise complex data with simple graphs.
 Teaching helps me to understand complex circumstances.
 "If you can't explain it simply, you don't understand it well enough." _(Einstein)_ Therefore, I am regularly exploring different kinds of data to improve and adapt my expertise.